SarthakJShetty/Bias/README.md

 ### 3.4 NLP Engine:

 - The NLP Engine is used to generate the topic modelling charts for the [Visualizer.py](https://github.com/SarthakJShetty/Bias/tree/master/Visualizer.py) script.

-It generates the corpus and language model for analysis and use with other scripts.
+- The language models are generated from the corpus for analysis using <a title="Gensim" href="https://pypi.org/project/gensim/">gensim</a> and <a title="spaCy" href="https://spacy.io">spaCy</a> packages that employ the <a href="https://dl.acm.org/doi/10.5555/944919.944937" title="LDA Modelling">Latent dirichlet allocation (LDA)</a> method <a title="LDA Modelling" href="">[2]</a>.

 - The corpus and model generated are then passed to the [Visualizer.py](https://github.com/SarthakJShetty/Bias/tree/master/Visualizer.py) script.